hashamipour/ePIC_TDR_DDIS/README.md

 The analysis script runs a light version of the full DVCS analysis over the provided files, and creates three plots as output (which are stored in the `figs` directory).
 These plots are:
 - the track psuedorapidity distributions for all expected final state particles (scattered electron, proton and photon), for both generated and reconstructed particles,
 - the distribution of the Mandelstam t variable for both generated and reconstructed DVCS events, on the condition that the full final state is reconstructed, and
-- the difference between the predicted and measured track theta for the detected DVCS photon.
+- the difference between the predicted and measured track theta for the detected DVCS photon, for all reconstructed photons (as long as only one photon is identified).